If you love travel, these places to visit in Turkey are a must-see

 History & Heritage in Turkey

 Turkey feels like a storybook where each page is carved in stone.
 The Hittites, Greeks, Romans, Byzantines, and Ottomans all left their marks, creating a patchwork of sites that still whisper the past.
-By 2025 visitors can wander these layers: stroll old roads, admire brilliant mosaics, and step through walls that have guarded empires for thousands of years.
-Travelers make memories that become stronger with each new turn, whether they are exploring the Roman resorts along the Aegean coast or standing among the bizarre fairy chimneys of Cappadocia.
-Digging into this rich history shows not only where Turkey has been but also how its vibrant present keeps echoing those ancient stories.
+By 2025, visitors can wander these layers: stroll old roads, admire brilliant mosaics, and step through walls that have guarded empires for thousands of years.
+Exploring Roman resorts along the Aegean coast or standing among the fairy chimneys of Cappadocia, travelers discover some of the most remarkable places to visit in Turkey where history and present-day vibrancy coexist.

 Must-See Heritage Sites